Pub Guide (whatpub)

 74 High Street

 Friendly, popular and comfortable pub, parts of which are quite ancient - The old Saxon town wall passes through the building.
-It is home to the original Hop Kettle brewery and this remains despite the pub being recently acquired by St Austell.
-There are ten real ales on offer: three Hop Kettle and four from St Austell, plus three guest beers.
+It is home to the original Hop Kettle brewery and this remains despite the pub being acquired by St Austell.
+There are nine real ales on offer: four Hop Kettle and four from St Austell, plus one guest beer.
 Excellent quality food is served and there are five rooms available for B&B. There is a large garden at the back.
 Several times local CAMRA Branch Pub of the Year.

 - White Hart Hotel

 A former coaching inn this hotel has a large open bar area.
-Two Arkell’s beers are available, but the emphasis is on food which is available every day apart from Sunday evenings.
-The old stables block at the back has been converted to a function room that also hosts music events.
-There are quiz nights on Thursday.
+Two Arkell’s beers are available, with a third seasonal occasionally.
+The emphasis is on food which is available every day apart from Sunday evenings.
+The old stables block at the back has been converted to an function space that also hosts music events.

 - Easton Royal

 This Mid-19th-century local has a nationally important historic pub interior.
 There is a small cosy bar with furniture that probably goes back to the 1850s, a small lounge with easy chairs and piano.
 The bar features 4 real ales including 2 changing guests, normally from local breweries.
 The pub exists in splendid isolation, so its campsite with full facilities is an asset that makes it a good venue for meetings and rallies.

 Food and opening times vary seasonally, so please check their website or Facebook page.